miso-lims/walkthroughs/2-0-samples.md

    _Identity Alias_ field.
     * If there are no existing donors with the exact external name, the option of `First Receipt (project short name)` will be available.
+    * If more than one option is available in the _Identity Alias_ dropdown, the cell will be displayed with a light purple background.
     2. Select `First Receipt (project short name)` for the _Identity Alias_.
     1. _Donor Sex_: Select any item from the dropdown.
 1. Enter or select the following in the table: